 What is an outbreak of food poisoning?

-An outbreak is the occurrence of more cases of food poisoning than expected for a particular place and time resulting from the ingestion of a common food / water source.
+An outbreak is an occurrence of more cases of food poisoning than expected for a particular place and time resulting from the ingestion of a common food/water source.

 Who is at risk for gastroenteritis?

 People who may be more susceptible to gastroenteritis include:

 • Young children.
 Children in child care centres or schools may be especially vulnerable because it takes time for a child’s immune system to mature.